Further information on Nordic Credit Partners's ESG work:

 - As stated in the additional information to the investment process below, monitoring of current investments is conducted on a quarterly basis where potential key issues would be reviewed and discussed in the investment committee

-- In the event of business conduct issues, found either pre- or post investment, Nordic Credit Partners would evaluate available information to build an understanding of severeness and thereafter potentially contact the company for their view.
+- In the event of sector involvement or business conduct issues, found either pre- or post investment, Nordic Credit Partners would evaluate available information to build an understanding of severeness and thereafter potentially contact the company for their view.
 Depending on understanding of issue, Nordic Credit Partners would choose to either refrain from investment, engage with the company to reach desireable results, or divest.

-Further background to investment due dilligence process:
+Further background to investment due diligence process:

 All potential investments are evaluated in a tailored and thorough due diligence process for typically lasting for 2-4 weeks and including: